 Studies.
 The society's advisor (Sarah M. DeIuliis, Teaching Assistant Professor),

-assistant coaches, and with other volunteer coaches and student leadership, coordinate
+assistant coaches and volunteer coaches and student leadership coordinate a number

-participants:For the past 4 years, we have hosted iDebate Rwanda (a group of students and coaches
+participants:For the past four years, we have hosted iDebate Rwanda (a group of students and coaches

-based in Rwanda and travelling the U.S.), the CIDD British Tour (composed of two debaters
+based in Rwanda and traveling the U.S.), the CIDD British Tour (composed of two debaters

 and several off campus events.

 Competitive Debate Tournaments (NEDA and other formats):Duquesne is currently a member of the National Educational Debate Association (NEDA),